onlynks/Projet_7/README.md

 ### Frontend

+You have an available frontend premade to work with : https://github.com/onlynks/frontend-p7

+If you don't use this frontend, please read the following instructions.

 First, you need to install csa/guzzle-bundle in your application (composer require csa/guzzle-bundle/https://packagist.org/packages/csa/guzzle-bundle).

 All the request you are going to send will require a token in the header of your request.